What Is an Ethical Humanist Leader?

 How are Ethical Humanist Leaders Trained?

 Ethical Humanist Leaders are trained in a wide variety of areas required of professional clergy, such as the history and philosophy of Ethical Humanism; organizational development and congregational growth; public speaking; and pastoral care and counselling.
 This training is provided by the American Ethical Union Leadership Committee and certified (similar to ordination) by the AEU Board.
+Some receive supplemental training from (and go on to teach courses in) the Humanist Studies Program.

 What is the National Leaders Council?